 Helen Mucciolo is executive vice president, chief financial officer and head of the Corporate Group at the Federal Reserve Bank of New York.
 She is also on the Bank’s Executive Committee.
+As of November 2020, she has also assumed the role of acting first vice president and chief operations officer until a replacement is in place.

 As head of the Corporate Group, Ms. Mucciolo oversees the financial management, business continuity, procurement, real estate and other general support functions of the Bank.